 The total number of fatal drug overdoses statewide has increased each year.
-In 2013, fatal drug overdose became the number one method of unnatural death in the Commonwealth, surpassing both motor vehicle-related fatalities and gun-related fatalities.
+In 2013, fatal drug overdose became the number one method of unnatural death in the Commonwealth, surpassing both motor vehicle-related fatalities and gunrelated fatalities.
 In 2014, fatal drug overdose became the leading cause of accidental death in Virginia.
-Fatal overdoses, all substance, decreased by 1.9% in 2022 when compared to 2021.
+The preliminary number of fatal overdoses, all substance, decreased by 4.0% in 2023 when compared to 2022.

-Total Number of Fatal Drug Overdoses by Quarter and Year of Death, 2007-2023 Data for 2023 is a Predicted Total for the Entire Year
+Total Number of Fatal Drug Overdoses by Quarter and Year of Death, 2007-2023